Using a geometric lens to find k disjoint shortest paths: The Key Concepts behind our Polynomial-Time Algorithm

-We now discuss how to generalize the ideas from above to \DSP{k}, where $k>2$.
+\subparagraph*{Generalizing to \kDSP.} We now discuss how to generalize the ideas from above to \DSP{k}, where $k>2$.
 One central idea for $k=2$ is that the subpaths within the areas~$A_1, A_2, B_1, B_2$ (see \cref{fig:to-dag}) can hardly overlap.
 The only overlap is possible along the borders.
 In our approach for~$k > 2$, we simplify this even further by guessing the vertices on each path before and after the intersection (thus incurring a higher running time).
-This results in four cases; see \cref{fig:areas} for an overview of the cases and the guessed vertices (marked by black squares).
+This results in four cases; see \cref{fig:areas} for an overview of the cases and the guessed vertices (marked by black squares; the guessed vertices will be called marbles latter).

-It is easy to see in \cref{fig:areas} that in each case no subpath within one gray area can possibly intersect with a subpath within another gray area.
-As can be seen in \cref{fig:areas}, there is only one case where subpaths of~$P_1$ and~$P_2$ have to be computed carefully due to possible intersections: Both paths use the dashed line in the second case from the left.
+It is easy to see in \cref{fig:areas} that in each case no subpath within one red or blue area can possibly intersect with a subpath within another red or blue area.
+As can be seen in \cref{fig:areas}, there is only one case where subpaths of~$P_1$ and~$P_2$ have to be computed carefully due to possible intersections: Both paths use the dashed line in case (ii).
 However, this is the part where both paths are strictly monotone in both coordinates.
-This is what allowed us for~$k=2$ to transform the graph into a DAG\footnote{Both paths being strictly monotone in at least one coordinate is actually sufficient for this transformation.} while preserving the solutions.
+This is what allowed us for~$k=2$ to transform the graph into a DAG while preserving the solutions (both paths being strictly monotone in at least one coordinate is actually sufficient for this transformation).